Karel Doorman: World War II

-On 16 May 1940, Doorman was promoted to rear-admiral and on 13 June 1940, on board the light cruiser De Ruyter, he took command of the squadron previously lead by Rear-Admiral GW Stöve at Surabaya.
+On 16 May 1940, Doorman was promoted to rear-admiral and on 13 June 1940, on board the light cruiser De Ruyter, he took command of the squadron previously led by Rear-Admiral GW Stöve at Surabaya.
 In early 1942 he led remnants of the ABDA Combined Striking Force.

 On February 3, Doorman led a group of ships that went to stop a Japanese invasion force that was heading towards Makassar.
 While en route, his flotilla was observed by the Japanese and bombed, forcing it to turn back after several ships were damaged.
 This conflict was known as Battle of Makassar Strait, also called the Battle of the Flores Sea.

 On 18 February, Japanese forces invaded Bali.
 Doorman led another force attempting to stop the invasion the next day.
 Due to the short notice and the challenge of consolidating his troops, three waves of counterattacks were planned.
 The first wave involving cruisers and destroyers was unsuccessful, culminating in the sinking of the Dutch destroyer Piet Hein.
 The second wave, consisting of a Dutch cruiser and several American destroyers was also unsuccessful, although they caused severe damage to a Japanese destroyer.
 The third wave of patrol boats encountered no Japanese forces.
 The failure to stop the Japanese led to the occupation of Bali.
 This engagement is known as the Battle of Badung Strait.

-Doorman was killed in action when De Ruyter was hit by a Japanese long lance torpedo and sunk in the Battle of the Java Sea.
+Doorman was killed in action when De Ruyter was hit by a Japanese Long Lance torpedo and sunk in the Battle of the Java Sea.
 Part of the crew was rescued but Doorman, following navy tradition, chose to go down with his ship.
 On 5 June 1942, he was posthumously made a Knight 3rd class in the Military William Order.
 The medal was awarded to the rear admiral's eldest son on 23 May 1947 by Lieutenant-Admiral Conrad Helfrich on board HNLMS Karel Doorman.
 The ceremony was attended by Prince Bernhard.